Error Prone Scotland Trip

 The second week of the trip was my photography workshop with Dean Allan Photography on the Isle of Lewis and Harris.
 I've been on a few photography workshops, and this was the best I'd been on.
 Dean wasn't vlogging the entire time and wasn't concentrated on getting his photos, he was there for the participants.
 With each location, he dispensed composition tips for multiple shots for each location, and then every few minutes he'd make his rounds to see how everyone was doing, and to offer tips and help in any way he could.
 Fantastic workshop leader!

 As for the title of this blog post, I made a comical amount of errors on the trip.
 I hate to admit to a lot of it, but I need to make sure it never happens again.
 Before I even got on the plane, I forgot to pack waterproof and windproof pants and spikes for my tripod.
 I picked up a pair of pants for $25 from local outdoors outfitter, and figured I'd be okay without the spikes.
 Buying the pants was a wise choice, not having spikes turned out to be terrible.
 The weather in St. Andrews was pleasant and mild, a bit of rain here and there, but the weather on Lewis and Harris was a different story -- rainy and wet, with high winds.
 It was downright inhospitable.
+A lens took a spill on the sand, pockmarking the optics, crushing my filters in the process too.
+I’d never seen such a mess.

 The next day, to pour more salt on my wounds, I dropped my wireless shutter controller.
 While out photographing some bothies, when I attempted to put it in my pocket, it slipped down my pant leg into the heather.
 Never to be seen again.